planship/planship-docs/docs/howtos/use-planship-with-stripe.md

 ## Step 1 - Define levers

-First, you need to define [***feature***](../concepts/feature-levers.md) and [***usage***](../concepts/metered-levers.md) levers that represent dimensions that you price on.
-To manage levers, navigate to your Product catalog by clicking the **Products** link in the Planship app default view, or Stripe's **Product catalog** link.
+First, you need to define [***feature***](../concepts/feature-levers.md) and [***usage***](../concepts/metered-levers.md) levers that represent your pricing dimensions.
+To do this, navigate to your Product catalog by clicking the **Products** link in the Planship app's default view or Stripe's **Product catalog** link.

-Once you are in Stripe's products view, the Planship will app will display the  **Levers** view where can see a view and manage of your existing levers.
+Once you're on Stripe's products view, the Planship app will display the **Levers** view where you can view and manage  your existing levers.

 <figure markdown="span">
   ![Screenshot showing the levers view of the Planship app for Stripe](../assets/screenshots/how-tos/use-planship-with-stripe/levers.png){ width="600" }
   <figcaption>Planship levers view</figcaption>
 </figure>

-To create a new lever, click the **New lever** button and configure the lever by choosing its name, type, and additional settings like default value.
-Once done, click the **Create** button to save changes.
+To create a new lever, click the **New lever** button and configure the lever by specifying its name, type, and additional settings like its default value.
+Once done, click the **Create** button to save your changes.

 <figure markdown="span">
   ![Screenshot showing the levers view of the Planship app for Stripe](../assets/screenshots/how-tos/use-planship-with-stripe/create-lever.png){ width="600" }